 A. Our Influence as Parents

 Our children learn from observing our behavior.
 We are the most significant role models in their lives.
-Therefore, we need to:
+So we need to do these things.

 - Be good role models.
 We need to be living, day-to-day examples of good drinking behavior.